QingZ11/nebula-website/content/en/posts/how-to-be-a-github-contributor-in-five-minutes/index.md

 You can implement/fix your feature, comment your code in your `myfeature` branch now.
 Please follow the  [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) style and [Documentation Style Guide](https://github.com/vesoft-inc/nebula/blob/master/docs/manual-CN/4.contributions/developer-documentation-style-guide.md).

 We are using the [clang-format](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) to format the code.
 It is recommended that you configure it according to the IDE/editor you use.
-The following links show how to configure clang-format with vim/emacs/vscode.<br />vim:
+The following links show how to configure clang-format with vim/emacs/vscode.

+vim:

 [https://github.com/rhysd/vim-clang-format](https://github.com/rhysd/vim-clang-format)